Crates

 libafl = { version = "*" }

-For LibAFL, each crate has its self-contained purpose, and the user may not need to use all of them in its project.
+For LibAFL, each crate has its self-contained purpose, and the user may not need to use all of them in their project.
 Following the naming convention of the folders in the project's root, they are:

 libafl